linhdnguyen23/Archive/README.md

 add (archive) "filename" -- add the named file to the archive; if archive doesn't exist, it is automatically created.
 Example:
 ```
-appname add pictures dog.png
+sfarchiver add pictures dog.png
 ```
 ### 2. Delete file from Archive
 del (archive) "filename" -- delete a named file from storage
 Example:
 ```
-appname del pictures cat.png
+sfarchiver del pictures cat.png
 ```
 ### 3. List files in Archive
-- list (archive)  -- show all the files in an archive; -l is an alias for list
+- sfarchiver list (archive)  -- show all the files in an archive; -l is an alias for list
-- list (archive) "filename" -- show properties of any filename that matches given string
+- sfarchiver list (archive) "filename" -- show properties of any filename that matches given string
 ```
 filename size date-added
 filename size date-added
+...
 ```

 ### 4. Find file containing "string" within Archive
-find (archive) "string" -- show properties of any textfile that contain the given string
+sfarchiver find (archive) "string" -- show properties of any textfile that contain the given string

 ### 5. Extract a file from Archive
-extract (archive) "filename"  -- emit a copy of the named file to the terminal
+sfarchiver extract (archive) "filename"  -- emit a copy of the named file to the terminal

 ### 6. Show program version
-version (show version number and build date); -v is an alias for "version"
+sfarchiver version (show version number and build date); -v is an alias for "version"

-`appname version 2.3 March 10, 2018`
+`sfarchiver version 2.3 March 10, 2018`

 ## The Requirements